The No Contact rule - how to stay strong

 Recognizing the trap and not getting yourself into the hurtful cycle is a great way to stick with the NC rule effectively and to remain strong no matter how tempting.
 You also need to recognize that reaching out to someone else to feel happier is not the right way to become happy.
 You should not rely on other people to make you feel complete, content or fulfilled.
 Your happiness cannot and should not rely on what he (or someone else) does, thinks of feels about you.
 You cannot depend on your ex to feel happy!

 What you may find to be extremely helpful is the shifting of your focus from HIM onto YOU.
 You know yourself better than anyone else, and so you know what makes you happy and fulfilled.
-Pampering and treating yourself in a loving, caring manner will make you realize that YES, you can feel happy WITHOUT him, and therefore the need to contact him for the purpose of ‘feeling better’ should eventually disappear.
+Pampering and treating yourself in a loving, caring manner will help you realize that YES, you can feel happy WITHOUT him, and therefore the need to contact him for the purpose of ‘feeling better’ should eventually disappear.
 The more your love yourself, the less outside sources (i.e. your ex) will be required to ‘fill you up’ and ‘make you happy’.

 Ladies, the attitude here - is everything.
 And in order to survive the No Contact period and remain strong you will need the